 By Rick Steves and Steve Smith

-Dinan's hefty ramparts bundle its half-timbered and cobbled quaintness into Brittany's best medieval town center.
-While it has a touristic icing — plenty of crêperies, shops pedaling Brittany kitsch and colorful flags — it is also clearly a work-a-day town filled with locals who take pride in their Breton culture.
+Dinan's hefty ramparts now bundle its half-timbered and cobbled quaintness into Brittany's best medieval town center.
+While it has a touristic icing — plenty of crêperies, shops pedaling local kitsch, and colorful flags — it is also clearly a workaday town filled with about 10,000 residents who appreciate their beautiful, peaceful surroundings, and take pride in their distinct Breton culture.
 Music stores, for instance, sell more Celtic music than anything else.

 It's hard to imagine that this music was forbidden as late as the 1980s.
 During that repressive time, many of today's Breton pop stars were underground artists.
 And not long ago, a child would lose French citizenship if christened with a Celtic name, as the French nation had long sought to squelch the centuries-old quest for Breton independence.
 But today the locals — many with red hair and freckles — are free to wave their flag, sing their songs, and speak their language (there's even a Breton TV station and radio station).
 Browsing shops full of whimsical, uniquely Breton souvenirs, and bakeries specializing in Breton treats, is one of the joys of a visit here.
 Try the richly indulgent kouign amann, a puffy, caramelized-butter cake, or a gâteau breton, a traditional shortbread cake.

 Dinan isn't about museums, castles, or other must-sees.
 The attraction is the town itself, impeccably preserved after escaping the bombs of World War II.
 Enjoy the old town center, ramble around the ramparts, and explore the old riverfront harbor.